 - A printed C24 Finger and Palm Print Form

-D. Downloading Your Good Conduct Certificate
+Step 4: Downloading your Good Conduct Certificate

-2. To download it, log into your eCitizen account and click the Get Service button inside the Directorate of Criminal Investigations option.
+- Log into your eCitizen account and click the Get Service button inside the Directorate of Criminal Investigations option.

-3. On the DCI page, you’ll see a history of your application(s).
+- On the DCI page, you’ll see a history of your application(s).
 Click the link of the Ref No of your police clearance application.

-Validity of the Good Conduct Certificate
+Validity of a Good Conduct Certificate

-There’s is no fixed period for the validity of the good conduct certificate.
-The validity itself is dependent on the whoever is requesting the certificate and so technically the certificate cannot expire.
+There is no fixed period for the validity of a good conduct certificate.
+The validity is dependent on whoever is requesting the certificate, and so technically the certificate cannot expire.

 Generally speaking, most employers require the certificate to be not more than 1 to 3 years old.
-There are some cases however where the employer may require shorter periods such as 6 months.
+There are some cases however where the employer may require shorter periods, such as 6 months.